 Matty knocks on the doors of perception and David DeCoteau answers with this oddball Full Moon chiller.

 As he explained in the wonderfully candid commentary for his Romanian T&A flick, Bikini Goddesses (1996), David DeCoteau dislocated his elbow halfway through the making of TALISMAN.
-The first feature length Full Moon joint DeCoteau would shoot in Romania since Lurid Tales: The Castle Queen (1998) in 1994 (Talisman was shot back-to-back with his 45min kiddie monster mash, Frankenstein Reborn), the director was leaving for Talisman’s set one morning when he went arse over crombie down the marble staircase at the hotel the film’s cast and crew were staying at.
+The first feature length Full Moon joint DeCoteau would shoot in Romania since Lurid Tales: The Castle Queen (1998) in 1994 (Talisman was shot back-to-back with his 45min kiddie monster mash, Frankenstein Reborn), the director was leaving for Talisman’s set one morning when he fell down the marble staircase in the hotel the film’s cast and crew were staying at.
 What followed was part farce and part nightmare: the cult auteur was whisked away to a Bucharest hospital that, by all accounts, was closer to Jacob’s Ladder (1990) than a medical centre.
-Thankfully, one bung from Full Moon’s Romanian producer Vlad Paunescu to the hospital’s administration later, and DeCoteau was transferred to a less oppressive and far more sanitary hospital a country or two over in Austria, eventually returning to wrap the last four days of Talisman’s eight day shoot — albeit while off his box on painkillers.
+Thankfully, one bung from Full Moon’s Romanian producer, Vlad Paunescu, to the hospital’s administration later, DeCoteau was transferred to a less oppressive and far more sanitary hospital a country or two over in Austria, eventually returning to wrap the last four days of Talisman’s eight day shoot — albeit while off his box on painkillers.

 “Talisman was the strangest movie I ever directed because I was so drugged up,” DeCoteau chuckled on his yack track, and it’s hard to disagree with him.
 Though surrealism has powered DeCoteau’s work since Dreamaniac (1986) and Sorority Babes in the Slimeball Bowl-O-Rama (1988), neither they nor the dream-lined vistas in subsequent Rapid Heart epics like Speed Demon (2003) and Beastly Boyz (2006) come close to the sheer weirdness of Talisman.